FedericoFi/ARIES-FireSimulator/README.md

 ![changes in the fire risk-aware Vornoi partition of the monitored area depending on wind direction ( from 0° to 360°)](https://github.com/FedericoFi/ARIES-FireSimulator/blob/main/voronoi.gif)

-Fire risk-aware Voronoi partition of thearea visualization
+Visualization of the fire risk-aware Voronoi partition of the area

 ![Fire risk-aware Voronoi partition of thearea visualization](https://github.com/FedericoFi/ARIES-FireSimulator/blob/main/partitions.jpg)